rrwick/rrwick.github.io/_posts/2020-10-30-guide-to-bacterial-genome-assembly.md

 ## History

-This guide was originally posted on the [Trycycler wiki](https://github.com/rrwick/Trycycler/wiki) in October 2020, and there have only been a few changes since then:
+This guide was originally posted on the [Trycycler wiki](https://github.com/rrwick/Trycycler/wiki) in October 2020, and there have been a few changes since then:
 * November 2020: added comments about PacBio HiFi reads.
 * February 2021: removed Shasta as a long-read assembler (too many errors).
 * October 2021: changed short-read polishing instructions from Pilon to Polypolish/POLCA.